jrodewig/wanderahead.github.io/_posts/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha.md

 ## Soak in Galleries Galore

 Effusive and fanciful, Matlacha’s art covers everything from blown glass to coconut postcards.
-Browse work by dozens of local artists at Wild Child Art Gallery, Matlacha Menagerie, and Island Visions, just steps from each other.
+Browse work by dozens of local artists at [Matlacha Menagerie](https://www.facebook.com/matlachamenagerie/) and Island Visions, just steps from each other.
 Funkiest of all, [Leoma Lovegrove’s gallery](www.leomalovegrove.com) includes a one-of-a-kind garden, featuring a Beatles stage, a 1960s glamper and several palm trees, all painted with her signature bold strokes.

 <img
   src="/assets/img/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha/leoma-lovegrove-art-gallery-and-gardens-matlacha-fl-665.webp"